My Whole30 Essential Oils Survival Kit

 Remedy: Sinus Formula

 This oil seriously changed my life.
-As someone who has suffered from seasonal allergies for as long as she can remember, I was blown away by how well this oil works.
+As someone who has suffered from seasonal allergies for as long as I can remember, I was blown away by how well this oil works.
 I can breathe again, people!
 This formula is meant to be rubbed inside the nostrils and on the bottoms of your feet.

 Find this oil at a store near you.